agenteo/agenteo.github.com/source/_posts/2015-02-16-a-process-to-identify-and-monitor-inconsistently-failing-automated-tests.md

   - testing
 ---

 Having a suite of automated tests can be a blessing and a curse.
 When consistently working it can ensure no regression is introduced while developing new features.
-When it has inconsistently failing tests (often referred to as flaky tests) it generates mistrust and because of its unreliability passing tests won't be considered that valuable.
+When it has inconsistently failing tests (often referred to as flaky tests) it generates mistrust in the entire automated test approach.

-I came up with a workflow to identify and monitor inconsistently failing automated tests to increase trust in your build.
+I came up with a workflow to help identify and monitor inconsistently failing automated tests to increase trust in your build and your process.

 ## Do not commit broken code